ed-freitas/ps-projects-audition/README.md

 The sample PDF form document provided for this demo is called `opportunity.pdf`.

-The Python script that you will create will be called: `forms.py`.
+The Python script that you will create will be called: `forms.py` (a working copy has been added to this repo).

 ## Task 1: Install the `PyPDF2` library
 The PDF file format is a versatile document format.
 It is one of the world’s most used file formats along with Microsoft Excel and Word.